The Women's Library, Sydney

 The Women's Library ("TWL") in Newtown, Sydney, Australia, is a community-based library and a hub of lesbian and feminist activity.
 It stocks books "by women, for women" and aims to make feminist and lesbian literature more accessible.

 Activities

 The Women's Library has been built on the efforts of volunteers and the donations of thousands of women since its establishment.
 It continues to be fully managed and staffed by volunteers and the collection of donated books and periodicals numbers approximately 20,000 items.
 It is an example of an urban commons.

 A diverse range of lesbian and feminist groups have called The Women's Library their home over the years, using the space as a meeting place outside of opening hours.
-Regular groups have included Lesbian Open House, Sydney Feminists, Gay Ladies First Sunday Book Club, Moonlight Feminists, Feminist Legal Clinic, Women's March Sydney and the Edna Ryan Awards Committee.
-Other groups such as The Flying Bats and Lesbians Incorporated (LINC) have held their Annual General Meetings at this venue.
+Other groups have held their Annual General Meetings at this venue.